Kansas Medicaid Application Information

 Online Applications

 Online application takes only about 15 minutes.
-Go the Kansas HealthWave self-service portal at: https://cssp.kees.ks.gov/ and do the following:
+Go the Kansas self-service portal at: https://cssp.kees.ks.gov/ and do the following:

-1. Click on the tab that says "apply"
+1. Click on the tab that says "APPLY"

 2. Click "Sign Up" to create a new account